-The members of Panama's 7 officially-recognized indigenous groups (see p.
-14 of Political and Social Relations) speak a variety of languages and dialects belonging to the Chibchan and Chocoan language families.
-The most widely-spoken languages official communications and mandating blingual instruction in all indigenous community schools, though implementation has been slow (see p.
-4-5 Learning and Knowledge).
+The members of Panama's seven officially-recognized indigenous groups (see Political and Social Relations) speak a variety of languages and dialects belonging to the Chibchan and Chocoan language families.
+The most widely-spoken languages official communications and mandating bilingual instruction in all indigenous community schools, though implementation has been slow (see Learning and Knowledge).

 Ngäbere include (169.000 speakers in 2000).
 Kuna (57.100 in 2000).
 Emberá (22.540 in 2012), Buglere (18,000 in 2012), Woun Meu (6,800 in 2007).
-Teribe (3.300 in 2007), and Bribri In 2010. the government recoanized officially these languages. approving their use in
+Teribe (3.300 in 2007). and Bribri In 2010. the government recoanized officially these languages. approving their use in